hackerbayuniversity/Course/tasks/task-3/README.md

 - You've created three API's on Task 1.
     - `GET /` API which returns static JSON.
-    - `POST /data` which saves a string on the server
+    - `POST /data` which saves a string on the server.
     - `GET /data` which retuns the saved string on the server.
 - You've now got to write tests for all of these API's that you've created.
 - For the `GET /` API.
 Write test that would